nourabyte/oop-learn/00-introduction-of-object-oriented-programming/01-what-is-oop/step.md

 ## Practice

-1. Create a new value secondNumber, based on previous example, that return number 9.
-2. Based on the previous example, create a new object called secondNumber that has a value of 9.
+1. Based on the previous example, create a new object called secondNumber that has a value of 9.